d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 XGBoost - Extreme gradient boosting

 * Open source implementation of the gradient boosted trees algorithm that attempts to accurately predict a target variable that attempts to accurately predict a target variable by combining the estimates of a set of simpler, weaker models.
-* A virtual swiss army knife for all sorts of regression, classification and ranking problems, with 2 required and 35 optional hyperparmeters to tune.
+* A virtual swiss army knife for all sorts of regression, classification (binary and multiclass) and ranking problems, with 2 required and 35 optional hyperparmeters to tune.
+* Supervised learning technique

 SageMaker implementation